Littledogdudu/ConsoleLog/README.md

 ![sidebar.png](.github/readme/sidebar.png)

 ### Query option settings button at the top of the sidebar
-#### show comment
+#### show/hidden comment (eye icon)
-When enabled: The sidebar will query all print expressions, including comment items Disabled by default: The sidebar will query all print expressions and do not contain comment items
+When enabled: The sidebar will query all print expressions, including comment items
+Disabled by default: The sidebar will query all print expressions and do not contain comment items
-#### targeted lookup
+#### enable/disable targeted lookup (rocket/disable icon)
-When enabled: The sidebar will query all print expressions that meet the plugin's generation specifications Disabled by default: The sidebar will query all console.log expressions
+When enabled: The sidebar will query all print expressions that meet the plugin's generation specifications
+Disabled by default: The sidebar will query all console.log expressions
-#### tag lookup
+#### enable/disable tag lookup (bookmark icon)
 Enabled: Continue to search according to the label items set in the settings, the label item is level 1, and the expression is level 2 (indented 2 characters)
 Disabled: Disables tag lookup

 ### whether to enable the sidebar (restart takes effect)
 Enabled by default: Enables the sidebar
 After disabled: Disable the sidebar
 ### sidebar lookup is not limited to file types
-Enabled by default: Enables sidebar lookup for print expressions for any file type that is currently open After disabled: Only files that are currently open and of the Chinese file type are searched and displayed in the sidebar
+Enabled by default: Enables sidebar lookup for print expressions for any file type that is currently open
+After disabled: Only files that are currently open and of the Chinese file type are searched and displayed in the sidebar
 ### sidebar font size
 Used to customize the sidebar font size
 ### label lookup is enabled by default when you first launch the sidebar
 Enabled: Every time you open the IDE, the sidebar will enable sidebar label lookup by default (the label items can be set in the settings below items)
 Disabled by default: The sidebar does not enable tag lookup by default (it can also be temporarily changed via Enable Tag Lookup at the top of the sidebar)
 ### sidebar custom label query items
 Customize the tag items found in the sidebar, use semicolons to split each tag item, and support regular expressions
 <!-- Plugin description end -->